-• Tell us about the company.
+• Tell us about Cloud COACH.

-We started out as a consulting company implementing Salesforce (hence where our name came from), before about a decade ago, evolving into a product company.
-Over the years we have evolved from single solution into a
+We started as a consulting company implementing Salesforce (hence where our name came from), before about a decade ago, evolving into a product company.
+Over the years we have evolved from a single solution into a

 multi-tiered offering, so we can add value to the smallest start-up, right through to the largest enterprise.

 • What were the initial challenges you faced?

 Cashflow, the omnipresent threat to every bootstrapped company!

 • Which was that point that triggered the growth of Cloud COACH?

 Introducing our freemium tier which overnight increased our brand visibility 10x, before that we did large deals but hardly anyone knew who we were.

 • How have cloud COACH graphs changed since the foundation?
 Can you share a few statistics?